Automatic Divorce After Long Separation in Canada

-Is there automatic divorce after a long separation in Canada?
+Is there automatic divorce after long separation in Canada?
 Or can I appeal for a divorce after taking a long break from my spouse?

-Well, you can definitely appeal for a divorce after a long separation.
-But, according to Canadian laws, a long separation doesn’t result in automatic divorce in Canada.
+Well, you can definitely appeal for automatic divorce after long separation.
+But, according to Canadian divorce laws, a long separation doesn’t result in automatic divorce in Canada.
+However, there are some exceptions where a long break can be the ultimate reason for automatic divorce.

 Seems confusing?
 Let’s break down the entire concept of the long separation divorce to clarify all your doubts: